 - 3 c. chopped pecans

-- Combine butter and seasonings in a microwavable bowl or measuring cup; Cover and microwave for two minutes, pausing every 30 seconds to stir.
+- Combine butter and seasonings in a microwaveable bowl or measuring cup.
+Cover and microwave for two minutes, pausing every 30 seconds to stir.

-- In a very large oven safe container (ideally it will be fairly shallow), mix pretzels, nuts, and cereals, stirring to combine.
+- In a large, shallow oven-safe container, mix pretzels, nuts, and cereals, stirring to combine.

-- Bake cereal for 1 ½ hours, removing and stirring it every 15 minutes.
+- Bake for 1 ½ hours, removing and stirring it every 15 minutes.